Resikrys/Blackjack-Reactive-API/README.md

 5. **Bid the image**: docker push dockerfile/blackjack-api:1.0

-## Notes
-- Simplified Blackjack logic; pots extend handing (split, double, insurance).
+---

+### Notes (feautures to beimplemented)
+- Logic for handling bets during the game
-- To deploy to Render: create Dockerfile (incl.) and push the image to the container registry or use Docker Compose both services.
+- Deploy to Render: create Dockerfile (incl.) and push the image to the container registry or use Docker Compose both services.